mailgun/mailgun-php/README.md

 }
 ```

-You could also use the `PSR7Deserializer` to get a PSR7 Response returned from
+You could also use the `NoopHydrator` to get a PSR7 Response returned from
 the API calls.

 ### Debugging